scikit-learn-contrib/hdbscan/docs/faq.rst

 parameter.
 By default, if not otherwise set, this value is set to the same value as ``min_cluster_size``.
 You can set it independently if you wish by specifying it separately.
 The lower the value, the less noise you'll get, but there are limits, and it is possible that you simply have noisy data.
-See :ref:`_min_samples_label` for more details.
+See :any:`_min_samples_label` for more details.

 Q: I mostly just get one large cluster; I want smaller clusters.
 ----------------------------------------------------------------